 First, the binders.
-Yes, you could just bind your veggie quesadilla with melted cheese, but refried beans, mashed sweet potato, and mashed avocado are fun, healthy, vegan-friendly alternatives.
+Yes, you could just bind your veggie quesadilla with melted cheese, but refried pinto or black beans, mashed sweet potato, and mashed avocado or guacamole are fun, healthy, vegan-friendly alternatives.
 Spread a thin layer onto your tortilla before adding the fillings (see the photos below).

 Next, the veggie fillings!
-Fresh sweet corn, sautéed spinach, red onion, diced avocado, sliced serrano peppers, and sliced cherry tomatoes are all good seasonal choices.
+Fresh sweet corn, sautéed spinach, red or green onion onion, diced avocado, sliced serrano peppers, and sliced cherry tomatoes are all good seasonal choices.

+Then, it’s time to cook!
 Fold your filled tortillas in half and grill on each side.
 Slice the finished vegetarian quesadillas into wedges (as pictured at the top of this post).
-Serve hot with more salsa on the side 🙂
+Serve hot with more salsa, mango salsa, or pico de gallo on the side 🙂

-- 8 whole wheat or corn tortillas* (see note)
+- 8 whole wheat flour tortillas or corn tortillas* (see note)